TidalSana/weather-app-jh/README.md

 [Live](https://weather-app-jh.vercel.app/)! :point_left: :sunglasses: :point_left:

+NOTE: the coordinate search doesn't work because you have to pay for it (http/https).
+The free version only allows the city search!
+If you want to use the coordinate search you would have to run the app locally :(

 ## Why did you make this?

 It is based off of an existing project in my GitHub the "Weather-App".
 This is my take on it with much of the materials and concepts I've learned while building my portfolio.
 Another reason is also because I was instructed to it as a basis for a take-home assignment.
 Little to my knowledge and the interviewer's, I already completed the take-home (yay!) :grin: :grin: .